Who can apply for a Beginner Grant?

 What is expected from the mentor and from the host clinic?

 The clinic director must guarantee in a binding letter that the requested research time will be freed up from clinical activities during the entire support period.
-For project grants, the portion of the salary reserved for research must additionally be confirmed in writing by the host institution.

 How much time must be reserved for research during the grant period?

-What kind of costs can be covered by a beginner grant?
+What kind of costs can be covered by a Beginner Grant?

-A beginner grant covers the portion of the applicant's salary reserved for research activities during the support period.
+A Beginner Grant covers the portion of the applicant's salary reserved for research activities during the support period.
 The host institution must cover the direct research costs for consumables and equipment as well as training, conference, and publication fees.

-What kind of costs can be covered by a project grant?
+What kind of costs can be covered by a Project Grant?

-A project grant covers the direct research costs necessary to realize the project (costs for consumables, equipment, etc.).
+A Project Grant covers the direct research costs necessary to realize the project (costs for consumables, equipment, etc.).
 The salary of the applicant reserved for research during the grant period must be covered by the host institution.
-A project grant is attributed ad personam, allowing the grantee to consolidate the research experience gained during the beginner grant period.
+A Project Grant is attributed ad personam, allowing the grantee to consolidate the research experience gained during the Beginner Grant period.
 The grant is thus not intended to employ another researcher to realize the proposed project.

 What is expected in terms of theoretical training during the grant?